NikolajRFA/LINQish/README.md

 ## 📜 License

-This project is licensed under the **MIT License**.
-You are free to use, modify, and distribute it, provided that proper credit is given.
+This project is licensed under the **Apache License 2.0**.
+You are free to use, modify, and distribute this software, provided that you comply with the terms of the license, including providing proper attribution and including a copy of the license in any distribution.

-See the full license text in the [`LICENSE`](LICENSE) file.
+See the full license text in the `LICENSE` file.